jloveric/NeuralSentenceSearch/README.md

 object.
 The approach uses tensorflow sentence embedding and k nearest neighbors to compute the nearest class (there is no neural network training).
 It does not run using an external database so it can be run in the browser - however, you may need to set up some tensorflow specific initialization depending on where you decide to run it.
 The code is very simple.

+The module can be used for simple search with small data sets, intent classification or the first step in a larger machine learning pipeline.
+My target application is chatbots that are easy to create with small data (and one shot learning) and can run entirely in the browser.
+If you are interested in big data, you could instead investigate gnes (Generic Neural Elastic Search) https://gnes.ai/.

 ## Using

 ``` javascript